-If you are not happy with a decision made by NUI Galway in response to your FOI request and would like to appeal the decision, you can do so by sending a request in writing asking for an internal review of the decision to Mr. Peter Feeney, Freedom of Information Officer, Room A131, Quad, NUI Galway, University Road, Galway
+If you are not happy with a decision made by NUI Galway in response to your FOI request and would like to appeal the decision, you can do so by sending a request in writing asking for an internal review of the decision to the Freedom of Information Officer, Room A131, Quadrangle, NUI Galway, University Road, Galway

 You may seek an internal review of the initial decision if:

 - You are dissatisfied with the initial response received, i.e. refusal of information, form of access, fees, etc.